-Okay, I would not do that (not for a million dollars): But if you wanna have a more exciting experience you could bungee jump you can do that from Stockhorn Cable Car in Interlaken.
+Okay, I would not do that (not for a million dollars): But if you want to have a more exciting experience, you could bungee jump.
+You can do that from Stockhorn Cable Car in Interlaken.
 The view is probably one of the best you will ever have – when bungee jumping.

 Walk Over the Trift Bridge